-Pets make us happy, relieve our stress, lower our anxiety, and help keep us active.
+Pets make us happy, relieve our stress, lower our anxiety and help keep us active.
 According to the American Pet Products Manufacturers Association’s annual survey, more than 71 million homes in the United States include one or more pets.
-We own 88 million cats, 75 million dogs, 24 million small animals, 14 million horses, and 13 million reptiles.
+We own 88 million cats, 75 million dogs, 24 million small animals, 14 million horses and 13 million reptiles.

 With so many pets sharing our homes and neighborhoods, animal attacks have become more common.
 Dog bites are by far the most common type of attack.
 About 4.7 million people are the victims of dog bites each year, most of them children.

-According to Pennsylvania’s Dog Bite Law, The Dog Law is a group of statutes that regulate dogs and provide remedies for harm that they cause.
-Under the Dog Law, the owner or keeper of a biting or attacking dog is legally liable for payment of all of the victim’s medical costs, explicitly so: “Any cost to the victim for medical treatment resulting from an attacking or biting dog must be paid fully by the owner or keeper of the dog.”
+Pennsylvania’s Dog Bite Law is a group of statutes that regulate dogs and provide remedies for any harm that they cause.
+Under the law, the owner or keeper of a biting or attacking dog is legally liable for payment of all of the victim’s medical costs, explicitly so: “Any cost to the victim for medical treatment resulting from an attacking or biting dog must be paid fully by the owner or keeper of the dog.”

-- the dog has killed or injured a domestic animal without provocation, while off the owner’s property,
+- The dog has killed or injured a domestic animal without provocation, while off the owner’s property

-- the dog was used to commit a crime.
+- The dog was used to commit a crime

 Most states have laws that make dog owners strictly liable for all dog bites — which means that if a dog bites you, the dog’s owner is responsible.
-However, Pennsylvania requires the injured victim to show that the dog was vicious, the dog’s owner was negligent, or the dog’s owner caused the bite or attack by violating the state’s leash law.
+However, Pennsylvania requires the injured victim to show either that the dog was vicious, the dog’s owner was negligent or the dog’s owner was responsible for the bite or attack by violating the state’s leash law.